Mashiro: Ashita No Joe!

 - RaButa: Fuyu parodies Joe's pose after she finishes making a bunch of maid outfits by hand.

 - Food Wars!: When Soma Yukihira and Megumi Tadakoro meet Kanachi Konishi for the first time, he is shown pale and slumped on a chair in a recreation of the much-parodied Joe's pose.

 - In the First Episode, Kamina and Simon's escape attempt riding the pig-moles is a direct parallel to Joe's attempted prison break using pigs from the prison's farm.

 - In the third episode , Simon and Kamina in their newly-combined ganmen (Gurren-Lagann) rushes towards Viral's Enki.
 Viral throws a punch, and Kamina throws a punch along the same line.
-When both ganmen's fists hit each other's faces, Dayakka yells out (in Gratuitous English), "CUROSSU COUNTAH!" and the shot takes on the same yellow hue with dark shadows as the punch from Joe's first tv series.
+When both ganmen's fists hit each other's faces, Dayakka yells out (in Gratuitous English), "CUROSSU COUNTAH!" and the shot takes on the same yellow hue with dark shadows as the punch from the first anime adaptation.

-- Kamina's death itself was visually inspired by the ending of the series, having the same pose, smile, and bluescale color palette.
+- Kamina's death itself was visually inspired by the ending of the second anime adaptation, having the same pose, smile, and bluescale color palette.